CONANT FAMILY FOUNDATION

-Foundation leaders have met every Wednesday morning since late March to share information and learn about the impact of COVID19 locally.
+Foundation leaders met every Wednesday morning from late March 2020 through November 2020 to share information and learn about the impact of COVID19 locally.
 The meetings proved indispensable, delivering real-time news and data with speakers from the front lines of the work.
 Participating funders created multiple sub-groups focusing on specific areas of interest, including the local health care system, education, and neighborhood-level organizing.

 By mid-April, we learned that COVID19 was hitting Black and Latinx communities the hardest.
 The evolving crisis spotlighted the historic and ongoing structural racism in healthcare access.
 The Wednesday morning meetings immediately pivoted to include speakers addressing the stark inequity.